exercism/c/concepts/pointers/about.md

 may still compile and still print gibberish.
 But there is really no value to passing in a pointer to a pointer to a single char.
-Chances are, when you see `** string`, it represents a pointer to to an array of pointers to char arrays.
+Chances are, when you see `char **`, it represents a pointer to to an array of pointers to char arrays.